arun-iiests/Power-BI-Pizza-Sales-Dashboard/README.md

 # Power BI Pizza Sales Dashboard

 ## Project Overview

-The Power BI Pizza Sales Analysis Dashboard offers a concise snapshot of crucial sales metrics.
-Key performance indicators (KPIs) such as total revenue, total pizza sold, total orders, and average pizzas per order are prominently featured.
-Temporal trends are visually presented through monthly and daily trend charts, providing a dynamic view of sales patterns over time.
-Sales distribution across categories and pizza sizes is effectively communicated using donut charts.
-The dashboard goes further to provide insights into the top and bottom-performing pizzas based on revenue and order quantities.
-This compact yet powerful tool empowers decision-makers with actionable insights, facilitating strategic planning and informed decision-making.
+The Power BI Pizza Sales Dashboard offers a concise view of key metrics, including total revenue, pizza sold, orders, and average pizzas per order.
+Visuals depict temporal trends with monthly and daily charts, while sales distribution by category and size is illustrated through donut charts.
+The dashboard identifies top and bottom-performing pizzas by revenue and orders, serving decision-makers with actionable insights for strategic planning.

-Embarking on my inaugural Power BI project has been an immensely enlightening experience.
-Working with a real dataset has not only provided practical insights but also made the journey truly exhilarating.
+**Embarking on my inaugural Power BI project has been an immensely enlightening experience.
 The various processes involved have contributed significantly to my learning curve.
-The key takeaways from this endeavor include...
+The key takeaways from this endeavor include...**

 ## About Dataset
 "This dataset captures comprehensive information on pizza orders.
 Each entry includes a unique 'pizza_id' and 'order_id' for tracking individual pizzas and orders, respectively. 'pizza_name_id' links pizzas to specific names, while 'quantity' denotes the number ordered.
 Date and time of orders are recorded in 'order_date' and 'order_time.'
 Pricing details include 'unit_price' and 'total_price.'
 Pizza attributes such as 'pizza_size,' 'pizza_category,' and a list of 'pizza_ingredients' are specified, along with the distinctive 'pizza_name' for each item."